Skip to content

 1900

-With production ticking over, Chelsea began replanting the land around the refinery.
-The estate was planted in native and exotic trees and shrubs to encouraged people to visit, and local wildlife to make their home there.
-This programme of planting continued over the years, resulting in the lush, beautiful park you see today
+With production ticking over, Chelsea began replanting the land around the factory.
+The estate was planted in native and exotic trees and shrubs to encourage people to visit, and local wildlife to make their home there.
+This programme of planting continued over the years, resulting in the lush, beautiful park you see today.

 Passenger wharf built